programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 This division mostly follows Mosteller's lead[^13].
 The one exception is *Federalist 64*, which everyone agrees was written by John Jay but which we keep in a separate category for reasons that will become clear later.

-Our first two tests, using T. C. Mendenhall's characteristic curves of composition and Adam Kilgariff's chi-squared distance, will look at the 12 disputed papers as a group, to see whether they resemble someone's writing the most or not.
+Our first two tests, using T. C. Mendenhall's characteristic curves of composition and Adam Kilgariff's chi-squared distance, will look at the 12 disputed papers as a group, to see whether they resemble anyone's writing in particular.
 Then, in our third and final test, we will apply John Burrows' Delta method to look at *Federalist 64* and to confirm whether it was, indeed, written by John Jay.

 # Preparing the Data for Analysis

-Before we can proceed with stylometric analysis, we need to load the files containing all 85 papers into memory and construct data structures that contain the Madison papers, the Hamilton papers, the Disputed papers, etc.
+Before we can proceed with stylometric analysis, we need to load the files containing all 85 papers into convenient data structures in computer memory.

-The first step in this process is to assign each of the 85 papers to the proper set.
-Since we have given our files standardized names containing the papers' numbers at a predictable location, we will be able to define a set of papers with a *dictionary*.
-The dictionary is a Python data structure made up of an arbitrary number of key-value pairs; in this case, author (or author-equivalent) names will serve as keys, while the values will be lists of paper numbers
+The first step in this process is to assign each of the 85 papers to the proper author.
+Since we have given our data files standardized names containing the papers' numbers at a predictable location, we will be able to define an author's contribution to the corpus with a list of paper numbers, and to associate each list with the author in a Python *dictionary*.
+The dictionary is a data type made up of an arbitrary number of key-value pairs; in this case, the names of authors will serve as keys, while the lists of paper numbers will be the values associated with these keys.

 ```python
 papers = {